openfun/richie/UPGRADE.md

 - Users who make use of `<SearchSuggestField />` or `<RootSearchSuggestField />` in their own templates through `richie-react` need to update all the call sites: the `context` prop is now required for both of them.
 See the documentation for more details on `context`.
-- Section plugin template "section_cadenced" has been removed since it was covering special case from old layout integration.
-A migration has been added to automatically update Section plugins which used it to use the default one instead (the first from `SECTION_TEMPLATES` choices).
-You may have to upgrade your settings if you were overriding it through `RICHIE_SECTION_TEMPLATES`.
-- Section plugin template "section_list" has been removed since it was covering special case for footer menu which is now intended to be done with new `NestedItem`.
-A migration has been added to automatically update Section plugins which used it to use the default one instead (the first from `SECTION_TEMPLATES` choices).
-You may have to upgrade your settings if you were overriding it through `RICHIE_SECTION_TEMPLATES`.
-Also we recommend you to rebuild your footer menu with `NestedItem` instead of `Section` plugins.

 ## 1.14.x to 1.15.x